 - All of the starter Personas and Ultimate Personas from Innocent Sin except for Maya and Tatsuya goes unused.
 However there's no leftover of the Innocent Sin version of Artemis, meaning they were removed as to replaced with the Eternal Punishment version.

-- Most of Innocent Sin tracks and voiced dialouge are still in game and can be accessed with the use of the debug soundtest.
-However the game will crash if you attempt to play Innocent Sin voiced dialouge in the USA/PAL versions.
+- Most of Innocent Sin tracks and voiced dialogue are still in game and can be accessed with the use of the debug soundtest.
+However the game will crash if you attempt to play Innocent Sin voiced dialogue in the US version.
 But the most interesting thing is that Innocent Sin battle, Boss, Final Boss, and Knights of the Holy Lance theme are labeled as Old Battle BGM1-4 in the debug soundtest, as they were from the previous title.

 The most notable enemies in Innocent Sin known as Nazis are still in the game.
 They can be seen from changing the enemy sprite with a enemy via battle debug.
 However, they don't have any of their enemy data as it was removed.

 In the debug menu via event B, there's a debug room that contain several NPCS for bits about shops and several other features.
 It also points out that Kataoka made the room and presumably(?)
 Kuroki as well.